Input SQL

 • Copy to clipboard

-Universal Compatibility: Works with MySQL, PostgreSQL, SQL Server, Oracle, SQLite, and standard SQL syntax.
+Works across dialects: Useful for MySQL, PostgreSQL, SQL Server, Oracle, SQLite, and standard SQL.

-Consistent Style:Enforce consistent keyword casing and indentation across your team's SQL queries.
+Consistent style: Apply consistent keyword casing and indentation across your team.

 How to Format SQL Online

-1. Paste SQL: Copy and paste your SQL query into the input textarea (auto-format enabled by default).
+1. Paste SQL: Paste your query into the input panel.
+Auto-format is enabled by default.

-2. Choose Options: Select indentation size and keyword casing (uppercase or lowercase).
+2. Choose options: Select indentation size and keyword casing.

-4. Format or Minify: Click Format to beautify or Minify to compress your SQL.
+3. Format or minify: Click Format to beautify or Minify to compress SQL.

 What is SQL?